-The keto diet is an extremely popular way to lose weight quickly, but it requires significant changes to your diet that can impact some people’s bodies.
+The keto diet is a trendy way to lose weight quickly, but it requires significant changes to your diet that can impact some people’s bodies.
 Today we’re going to talk about keto and bladder irritation.

 Table of Contents

 Ketosis and Bladder Irritation

 The first question many people have is whether ketosis can cause bladder irritation.
 As you may know, ketosis is when the body starts to convert fat into ketones to use for energy.
 This occurs when you reduce carbohydrates to a low level and there are not enough to fuel the body.